Order Book

 Partial Fills

-Orders support partial fills—the taker can fill less than the full order size.
+Orders support partial fills—each match can fill less than the full order size.

 Fill Tracking